 A new venture was born called, “Stigma,” with the mission of fighting for people who have been stigmatized by our society.
 Addiction education and recovery, helping children who are disadvantaged economically and educationally, and supporting people trying to survive homelessness are the leading causes we battle through our programs and fundraising.

-That’s a lot of boring legal stuff, but it fits with our commitment to complete transparency.
 We believe that the key to removing stigma from addiction, poverty and homelessness is to tell the stories of real people honestly and openly.
 We are starting the open and honest story telling with our story, and the founding of Stigma.
-We plan to earn your trust before we ask for your support.
+We plan to earn your trust through our vulnerability.